 <project>/Packagesdirectory.
-The Package Manager uses it to configure many things, including a list of dependencies for that Project, as well as any package repository to query for packages.
+The Package Manager uses it to configure many things, including a list of dependencies for that project, as well as any package repository to query for packages.
 More info

-manifest.json) These store information that the Package Manager needs to locate and load the right packages, including a list of packages and versions declared as dependencies.
+manifest.json) store information that the Package Manager needs to locate and load the right packages, including a list of packages and versions declared as dependencies.

-package.json).
-These store information about a specific package, and a list of packages and versions that the package requires.
+package.json) store information about a specific package, and a list of packages and versions that the package requires.

 The Unity Package Manager is a tool that manages the entire package system.
 Its primary tasks include the following:

 See in Glossary.
-You can only permanently change content from Local and Embedded package sources.
+You can permanently change content only from Local and Embedded package sources.